 The companies that have received these warning letters have 10 days to address how they will make changes with the issues mentioned within their advertising, according to Yahoo!
 Finance.

-If your company is struggling with FTC compliance issues, you are unsure about your green marketing strategies, or you are unsure if you are compliant, get in contact with our advertising law attorneys today or learn more by visiting our blog regarding all things advertising.
+If your company is struggling with FTC compliance issues, you are unsure about your green marketing strategies, or you are unsure if you are compliant with all things marketing, get in contact with our advertising law attorneys today or learn more by visiting our blog regarding all things advertising.